acntech/RoboSchool/README.md

 > https://cloud.docker.com/repository/docker/fabiansd/uka19_sommerprosjekt_docker/builds

+## Docker

-## Omniboard
+### Omniboard

-First, the mongoDB image must be pulled and run

-> docker run --name some-mongo -d mongo:tag

-Then, omniboard and mongo DB must be run and also be able to talk with each other.
+Omniboard and mongo DB must be run and also be able to talk with each other.
 This can be obtained by starting them on the same docker network.
 First, create a new docker network or use an existing network

 > docker network create omniboard-network

-The mongodb container should use the same docker network
+We now have a network on which to run the docker containers.
+The mongodb and omniboard container should use the same docker network

-> docker run --name some-mongo --net omniboard-network -d mongo:tag
+> docker run --rm --name mongo-container --net omniboard-network -d mongo

 Then run the omniboard network

-> docker run -it --rm -p 9000:9000 --name omniboard --net=omniboard-network vivekratnavel/omniboard -m MONGODB_CONTAINER:27017:sacred
+> docker run --rm -d -p 9090:9090 --name omniboard --net=omniboard-network vivekratnavel/omniboard -m MONGODB_CONTAINER:27017:sacred

+### RL development environment

+To start up the RL environment with a jupyter notebook running, write:

+> docker run --rm -it -v pwd:/notebooks -p 8888:8888 justheuristic/practical_rl

+Go to localhost:8888 and insert the token from the console to log in.

+### Flask application

+The flask application can be started up by running:

+> docker run --rm -d -p 9000:9000 fabiansd/roboschool-app

+Then go to localhost:9000 to see the frontend application

 ## Usage